Cleveland Cavaliers: Andrew Wiggins, SF, Kansas - A Grade

 Chicago Bulls: Doug McDermott, F, Creighton - B Grade

-Denver dealt McDermott to Chicago for the 16th and 19th picks, which makes a ton of sense for the Bulls.
-Chicago needed a perimeter scoring threat and that's what McDermott does.
-He will be a Mike Dunleavy replacement, though I'm not sure how McDermott fits defensively with Tom Thibodeau.
-I really wanted Shabazz Napier to the Bulls though, so I don't love them giving up Nos.
-16 and 19 for No. 11.
+Denver dealt McDermott to Chicago for the 16th and 19th picks which makes a ton of sense for the Bulls.
+They need a perimeter scoring threat and that's what McDermott does.
+He will be a Mike Dunleavy replacement though I'm not sure how he fits defensively with Tom Thibodeau.
+I really wanted Shabazz Napier to the Bulls though so don't love them giving up 16 and 19 for 11.

 Philadelphia 76ers: Dario Saric, F, Croatia - A- Grade

-So, the 76ers draft an injured big man and trade for a foreign dude who won't be coming over to the NBA for at least two years.
+So Philly drafts an injured big man and trades for a foreign dude who won't be coming over to the NBA for at least two years.
 Let the tanking continue.
 Assuming Saric does come to Philly in a couple of years, he should step in right away and be an immediate factor.

 Minnesota T-Wolves: Zach LaVine, G, UCLA - D- Grade

 The T-Wolves just drafted a D-League All-Star over a guy who could have been an immediate role player like Gary Harris or James Young?
 I think LaVine is going to be a bust.
 I don't like this pick at all.
-He should have gone back to school.
-In a few years, he might be a good player, but I doubt it.
+He should have went back to school.
+In a few years, he might be a good player but I doubt it.
 The end.